imagexd/2019-tutorial-skimage/preparation.md

 ## Format

-The tutorial consists of lecture segments, followed by hands-on exercises.
-We *strongly encourage* you to bring a laptop with all the required packages installed in order to participate fully.
+The tutorial consists of lecture segments followed by hands-on exercises.
+We *strongly encourage* you to bring a laptop with all required packages installed in order to fully participate.

 ## Software required

-- Python
+- **Python**

   If you are new to Python, please install the [Anaconda distribution](https://www.continuum.io/downloads) for